Adidas: IP protection

-Financial information

 Criticism

 Adidas's business practises/ethics and commitment to worker welfare have been scrutinised and often criticised.

-2011 All Blacks replica rugby jersey pricing controversy
+2011 All Blacks replica rugby jersey pricing

-Unhappy with the local price of the Adidas replica All Blacks jersey, New Zealand-based All Blacks fans have asked for price cuts and begun purchasing the jersey from overseas vendors after it was revealed that the local price of NZ$220 was more than twice the price offered on some websites.
+Unhappy with the local price of the Adidas replica All Blacks jersey, New Zealand-based All Blacks fans asked for price cuts and began purchasing the jersey from overseas vendors after it was revealed that the local price of NZ$220 was more than twice the price offered on some websites.

 Adidas has responded by enforcing cross-border agreements to stop overseas retailers from selling to New Zealand residents.
 It has been labelled a public relations disaster by leading New Zealand PR firms and Consumer advocate groups.
 The largest New Zealand sportswear retailer Rebel Sport has stated it is angry and is considering selling the All Blacks Jerseys to the general public below cost.

 2012 "shackle" sneakers

 On 14 June 2012, Adidas posted on their Facebook page a picture of a pair of Jeremy Scott-designed shoes containing shackles.
 The picture was of a planned shoe line that Adidas intended to release in July.
-The photo quickly caused controversy including that of Jesse Jackson who was quoted as saying "The attempt to commercialize and make popular more than 200 years of human degradation, where blacks were considered three-fifths human by our Constitution is offensive, appalling and insensitive".
+The photo caused controversy.
+Jesse Jackson was quoted as saying: "The attempt to commercialize and make popular more than 200 years of human degradation, where blacks were considered three-fifths human by our Constitution is offensive, appalling and insensitive".
 Jackson threatened a boycott, and NBA commissioner David Stern was at one point reportedly contacted in hopes that he would intervene.
 Shortly after the outcry, the company cancelled the product.